The completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: measurement of the growth rate of structure from the small-scale clustering of the luminous red galaxy sample: Methods

-The emulator also allows three additional parameters that control how galaxies are distributed in their host halos: $c_{\rm vir}$, $v_{\rm bc}$, and $v_{\rm bs}$ (labelled $\eta_{\mathrm{con}}$, $\eta_{\mathrm{vc}}$, and $\eta_{\mathrm{vs}}$ in \citealt{zhai_aemulus3}). $c_{\rm vir}$ is the ratio between the concentration parameters of the satellites to the host halo where the halo is assumed to have a Navarro-Frenk-White (NFW) profile \citep{NFW}. $v_{\rm bc}$ and $v_{\rm bs}$ are the velocity biases of centrals and satellites respectively, where $\sigma_{\rm gal}=v_{\rm gal}\sigma_{\rm halo}$.
-Finally, the \textsc{aemulus} emulator uses a 15th parameter, $\gamma_f$, which rescales all halo velocities in the simulation.
+The emulator also allows three additional parameters that control how galaxies are distributed in their host halos: $c_{\rm vir}$, $v_{\rm bc}$, and $v_{\rm bs}$ (labelled $\eta_{\mathrm{con}}$, $\eta_{\mathrm{vc}}$, and $\eta_{\mathrm{vs}}$ in \citealt{zhai_aemulus3}). $c_{\rm vir}$ is the ratio between the concentration parameters of the satellites to the host halo where the halo is assumed to have a Navarro-Frenk-White (NFW) profile \citep{NFW}. $v_{\rm bc}$ and $v_{\rm bs}$ are the velocity biases of centrals and satellites respectively, where $\sigma_{\rm gal}=v_{\rm gal}\sigma_{\rm halo}$ and $\sigma_{\rm halo}$ is the velocity dispersion of the halo calculated from its mass.
+Finally, the \textsc{aemulus} emulator uses a 15th parameter, $\gamma_f$, which rescales all halo bulk velocities in the simulation.
+The galaxy velocity can therefore be thought of as the sum of two components: a component equal to the bulk motion of the host halo scaled by $\gamma_f$, and a randomly directed component that depends on the halo mass through the velocity dispersion and that is scaled by either $v_{\rm bc}$ or $v_{\rm bs}$ for centrals and satellites respectively.
 For a detailed description of the \textsc{aemulus} correlation function parameters see \citet{zhai_aemulus3}.
 See Sec.~\ref{sec:fit} for a description of how we treat these parameters in our fit.

 The original \textsc{aemulus} emulator was trained to match a BOSS CMASS-like sample at $z=0.57$ and space density $n=4.2\times 10^{-4} [h^{-1}\text{Mpc}]^{-3}$.
 However, our eBOSS sample is at an effective redshift of $z=0.737$ and peak number density of $n=9\times 10^{-5}$.
 The difference in number density is particularly worrying, since a less dense sample will preferentially fill more massive halos.
 The result will be a sample with a larger linear bias, which is degenerate with the growth rate in clustering measurements.
-In order to ensure an unbiased result we rebuild the emulator from the original simulations, but using the $z=0.7$ simulation time-slice and adjusting HOD parameters especially $M_{\mathrm{min}}$ to match the eBOSS number density.
+In order to ensure an unbiased result we rebuild the emulator from the original simulations, but using the $z=0.7$ simulation time-slice and adjusting HOD parameters, especially $M_{\mathrm{min}}$, to match the eBOSS number density.
 The training ranges for the new emulator are given in Table. ~\ref{table:parameters}.